-The Department of Geography-Anthropology is an interdisciplinary department that emphasizes the integration of the two disciplines through our common interests in the relationship between human populations and their environments, both natural and built.
-The major is a 44-50 hour interdisciplinary program wherein students are expected to take courses in both geography and anthropology.
+Geography-Anthropology is an interdisciplinary program that emphasizes the integration of the two disciplines through our common interests in the relationship between human populations and their environments, both natural and built.
+The major is a 44-50 credit program wherein students are expected to take courses in both geography and anthropology.

 - BA in Geography-Anthropology